Amdahl Corporation: Foundation

-Gene Amdahl was committed to expanding the capabilities of the uniprocessor mainframe during the late 1970s and early 1980s.
+470 series

+During this period, IBM announced their new System/370 series.
+These were, initially at least, System/360s with new electronics that allowed them to run faster and be less expensive in comparison to the 360s they replaced.
+Amdahl's new target was to offer a lower-cost version of the high-end member of the 370 family.
+Amdahl felt that this would trap IBM in their own pricing structure; if they lowered the cost of their high-end machine to compete, to keep their pricing structure they would be forced to lower the cost of their lower-end offerings where they made much of their profit.
+The new machines were given the name 470/6.

 Amdahl engineers, working with Fujitsu circuit designers, developed unique, air-cooled chips which were based on high-speed emitter-coupled logic (ECL) circuit macros.
-These chips were packaged in a chip package with a heat-dissipating cooling attachment (that looked like the heat-dissipating fins on a motorcycle engine) mounted directly on the top of the chip.
+These chips were packaged in a chip package with a heat-dissipating cooling attachment consisting of a cylindrical arrangement of fins, similar to the heat-dissipating fins on a motorcycle engine, mounted directly on the top of the chip.
 This patented technology allowed the Amdahl mainframes of this era to be completely air-cooled, unlike IBM systems that required chilled water and its supporting infrastructure.

-In the 470 systems, the chips were mounted in a 6-by-7 array on multi-layer cards (up to 14 layers), which were then mounted in vertical columns.
-The cards had eight connectors that attached the micro-coaxial cables that interconnected the system components.
+Originally designed for a five-by-five arrangement of components on a card, during development this evolved into a six-by-seven array on multi-layer cards (up to 14 layers), which were then mounted in vertical columns in the computer chassis.
+The cards had eight connectors attached to micro-coaxial cables that interconnected the system components.
 A conventional backplane was not used in the central processing units.
 The card columns held at least three cards per side (two per column in rare exceptions, such as the processor's "C-Unit").
 Each column had two large "Tarzan" fans (a "pusher" and a "puller") to move the considerable amount of air needed to cool the chips.
 Each system included a Data General Nova 1200 programmed to support the CRT console and to accept the same channel command operations as the IBM 3066 on the 370/165 and 370/168.